Video is the present and future of digital content.

-If you’re happily invested in a Microsoft 365 plan, then Microsoft Stream (previously Office 365 Video) can handle your internal video distribution.
+If you’re happily invested in a Microsoft 365 plan, Microsoft Stream (previously Office 365 Video) can handle your internal video distribution.

 Brightcove specializes in video solutions for digital enterprises — their video CMS is one of the best-received in the industry.
-Brightcove prioritizes organization in their platform: They offer a robust playlist feature to group related videos manually or automatically by tags, custom metadata options for labeling and searching for content, and an intuitive graphical user interface that streamlines workflow.
+In addition, Brightcove prioritizes organization in their platform: They offer a robust playlist feature to group related videos manually or automatically by tags, custom metadata options for labeling and searching for content, and an intuitive graphical user interface that streamlines workflow.

 Also noteworthy is Brightcove’s quick publish feature, which lets users publish video clips straight to their website and other online channels by just pasting a snippet of embed code.
 However, for in-depth analytics in embedded videos, additional integrations are necessary.